Remembering Rita Houston

 Recorded with her good friend and colleague Paul Cavalconte in early December, an archive of Rita's last edition of "The Whole Wide World," broadcast on December 18, 2020.

 Two hours of interview highlights from over the years, sharing Rita's gift and love for talking music with artists.
 Includes conversations with John Prine, Mavis Staples, Sharon Jones, Tom Jones, Joan Osborne and Gomez.
-Airs Friday, January 1 and Sunday, January 3 at 9 p.m.
+Originally aired on Friday, January 1 and Sunday, January 3 at 9 p.m.
 EST on WFUV.
 (Produced by Sarah Wardrop)

 A written retrospective on Rita's life, legacy, and her journey to WFUV (by Kara Manning)